-- (a) Nongovernmental Entities- All Cases.
-Any nongovernmental corporation or other nongovernmental entity that is a party or that seeks to intervene shall file a Disclosure Statement (Form CV-24), available on the Court's website, making the disclosures listed in Fed.
+- (a) Who Must File; Contents.
+Unless the Court orders otherwise: - (1) Nongovernmental Parties-All Cases.
+In all cases, any nongovernmental party, intervenor, or proposed intervenor shall file a Disclosure Statement (Form CV-24), available on the Court's website, making the disclosures listed in Fed.
 R. Civ.
-P. 7.1(a) (1), and also identifying the names of all associations, firms, partnerships, corporations, and other artificial entities that either are related to the party or intervenor as a parent, subsidiary, or otherwise, or have a direct financial interest in the outcome of the litigation.
-The provisions of Fed.
+P. 7.1(a)(1), if applicable, and identifying any other persons, corporations, or noncorporate entities that either are related to the party, intervenor, or proposed intervenor as a parent, subsidiary, or otherwise, or have a direct financial interest in the outcome of the litigation. - (2) All Parties-Diversity Cases.
+In diversity cases, all parties, intervenors, or proposed intervenors shall file a Disclosure Statement (Form CV-24), available on the Court's website, making the disclosures required by Fed.
 R. Civ.
-P. 7.1(b) shall apply to nongovernmental entities in all cases. - (b) Diversity Cases.
-In diversity cases, all parties or intervenors shall file a Disclosure Statement (Form CV-24), available on the Court's website, making the disclosures required by Fed.
+P. 7.1(a)(2) and, if applicable, making the disclosures listed in Fed.
 R. Civ.
-P. 7.1(a)(2).
+P. 7.1(a)(1) and required by LCvR7.1-1(a)(1). - (b) Time to File; Supplemental Filing.
+In all cases, the provisions of Fed.
+R. Civ.
+P. 7.1(b) shall govern the time for filing and supplementing the Disclosure Statement. - (c) Procedure for Filing.
+Any party filing a Disclosure Statement shall complete the statement in compliance with the instructions on the form and shall either: (1) file the statement electronically and enter into CM/ECF the information disclosed on the statement, in compliance with applicable CM/ECF Filing Instructions, available on the Court's website; or (2) in sealed cases, file the statement in paper format, in compliance with the Procedure for Submitting Documents to the Court for Filing in Sealed Cases, available on the Court's website.